Haneda Airport: My First Aircraft Photos

 The other problem was heat haze.
 I shot there on a hot summer day, which compounded the exhaust put out by the jet engines.
 That meant some objects in the background got obscured in the shimmering air.

-And boarding gates are right under you, which means shorter lenses are useful.
-But, for good takeoff and landing photos, longer lenses will be necessary.
-The runways are a little far away.
+The boarding gates are right under you, which means shorter lenses are useful.
+But, for good takeoff and landing photos, longer lenses are necessary.
+The runways are far away.

 Conclusion

 How was my first experience photographing aircraft at Haneda Airport?
 It was excellent.
 It was fun to see so many planes in their company colors.
 And it was easy to get them in different situations (e.g., takeoff, landing, and on the apron).
 Even dealing with the cable barrier wasn’t a burden.
-For my first effort, I was satisfied.
+I was satisfied.

 I’ll be doing this again for sure.
 And the good thing is that this airport has two more terminals, one and two.
 There are also Narita and Chofu airports to enjoy as well.
 Leave questions and comments below.